platform9/express/README.md

 [all]
 [all:vars]
 ansible_user=ubuntu
-#ansible_sudo_pass=password01
+ansible_sudo_pass=winterwonderland
-#ansible_ssh_pass=password02
+ansible_ssh_pass=winterwonderland
-ansible_ssh_private_key_file=~/.ssh/id_rsa
+#ansible_ssh_private_key_file=~/.ssh/id_rsa
 ```

-## Sample Inventory File Part 2 - Openstack Portion
+## Sample Inventory File Part 2 - Network Portion
 This is where you can configure optional network settings to create a bond with single or multiple interfaces.
-Below this section, you can configure the Openstack hosts and their pertinent roles (Image Host, Storage Host, DNS Host)
 ```
 ################################################################################################
 ## Optional Settings